patrick-melo/myipc.io/README.md

     cd myipc.io
+    m make      # make the docker image m run       # run the docker image

+Leave this last command running and start a new terminal window for these commands:

-    m make      # make the docker image m run       # run the docker image m init dev  # populate react/build/sprites and the postgres db m run       # restart the container (use ^C to cancel the previous instance) m open dev  # open the local website
+    m init dev  # populate react/build/sprites and the postgres db m open dev  # open the local website

 The file test.sh has 3 modes for running the server.
 The prd server uses prd.
 I use debug to troubleshoot issues on dev.
 Change the last line of the file to choose which you want to run.